AntonioHCervantes/checkplanner/README.md

 # CheckPlanner

 CheckPlanner is a simple, fast, and free tool to organize your tasks and boost your productivity.

 Your privacy is paramount: all data is stored locally in your browser's `localStorage`, ensuring your tasks stay on your machine.

+## 🌐 Live App

+Start planning right away at [checkplanner.com](https://www.checkplanner.com).
+The production site is the same PWA experience described in this repository—installable, offline-ready, and privacy-first.

 ## ✨ Features